Types of Conjunctions

 3. Correlative Conjunctions

-• Either you or I fix the issue with the computer.
+• Either you or I will fix the issue with the computer.

 • Neither he nor she attends the program.